databrary/design/curation/ingest_workflows/staff_ingest.md

     \copy (select a.*, c.id as container_id from asset a left join slot_asset sa on a.id = sa.asset left join container c on sa.container = c.id where a.volume = <volid> and c.top = true) to <csv_file_.csv> With CSV HEADER;

   Or by using the script `assisted.py` in [`curation/tools/scripts`](https://github.com/databrary/curation/blob/master/tools/scripts/assisted.py)

+  **IMPORTANT**: ensure that data contributor has filenames that will allow you to connect which files go with which session.
+Usually this is made possible with a participant ID in the file name.

 * Clean up and standardize provided spreadsheet ([see Databrary Ingest Metadata Schema for requirements and formats](https://github.com/databrary/curation/blob/master/spec/metadata.md))